 You can donate platelets every 8 days or up to 24 times per year.

 Why We Need Platelet Donors?

-Platelets have the shortest shelf life of all blood components, lasting only 7 days.
+Platelets have the shortest shelf life of all blood components, lasting only 7 days after donation.
 That means they are in constant demand for life-saving treatments.

 Becoming a Platelet Donor:

 We need your help.
 More importantly, many others need your life-saving Platelets.
 If you’ve received blood products you are still eligible to donate platelets as long as you test negative for antibodies against the Human Leukocyte Antigen (HLA).
 HLA antibodies pose absolutely no risk to you, however, HLA antibodies in donated platelets or plasma blood products may be dangerous to transfusion recipients.
 Donors are asked to wait or avoid taking aspirin 48 hours prior to donating platelets as this could prevent the platelets from functioning properly when transfused.

 Schedule your appointment by calling 1-800-223-6667 and be sure to mention you are scheduling your appointment as a platelet donor or click the link below to get started.